 About Me

-I have a Master of Arts degree in Counselling Psychology.
-I am a Doctor of Psychology in Clinical Psychology (PsyD.) candidate.
-I hold professional membership with the Canadian Counselling and Psychotherapy Association (CCPA).
+I have a Master of Arts degree in Counselling Psychology and a candidate for a Doctor of Psychology in Clinical Psychology (PsyD.).
+I am a Canadian Certified Counsellor (CCC) and hold professional membership with the Canadian Counselling and Psychotherapy Association (CCPA).

 After graduating from university in 1981, teaching and mentoring high school and college students ignited my passion for counselling.
 I am excited about seeing people be able to pursue their aspirations with confidence and vigor.
 Therefore, I work with people to help them develop resources to respond to the demands of their situations and to grow, develop, and thrive is deeply fulfilling!
 I am committed to ongoing study, practice, and evaluation to enhance my counselling and therapy skills.
 I approach every case with curiosity and anticipation.
 People change, grow, develop, and thrive when they develop resources to manage their situations.

 My wife and I have been married for 37 years.
 We have three adult children and two grandchildren.
-I enjoy family times, yard work, and restoration of machinery.
+I enjoy family time, yard work, and machinery restoration.

 Josiah